 3rd Sunday: Is Morning Praise- again this service is suitable for anyone, of any age, informal service of the Word.

 4th Sunday: Traditional Holy Communion - this service is designed to enable those with limited visual and cognitive ability to recall familiar hymns and prayers.
-Children are invited to go into HUB which is specific age related Sunday school teaching with our CYFW worker in the Church Hall.

 All are welcome to receive the bread and wine at our Communion services.
 Gluten-free bread is always available on request.

-Seriously, we don't mind if they like ot wander, or have a chat during hte service.
+Seriously, we don't mind if they like ot wander, or have a chat during the service.
 We put together services which we hope are child-friendly and that grown-ups will be able to help their children to understand the teaching and what's happening.

-Activity bags are always available if you forget a favorite toy or need something for those that like to have a play.
+There is an activity area at the back of the church if you forget a favorite toy or need something for those that like to have a play.

-We have a child protection policy in place.
+We have a safeguarding policy in place.